joncursi/cheddur-whitepaper/README.md

 Copyright © 2018 Cheddur, Inc.  All rights reserved.

-## CHDR Whitepaper
+## CHDR White Paper

-This repository contains the [LaTeX](https://www.latex-project.org/) source code for the CHDR whitepaper.
-To build the PDF, clone the repository and follow the instructions below.
+This repository contains the [LaTeX](https://www.latex-project.org/) source code for the CHDR white paper.
+To build the PDF version, clone the repository and follow the instructions below.

 ### Building on macOS